ianmorgan/graph-store/docs/standards.md

 ### 500 response

 This should return a JSON object with one or more errors under the <code>"errors"</code> key.
 Use the conventions documented in the
-[GraphQL](http://facebook.github.io/graphql/October2016/#sec-Response-Format) spec, with the following additions
+[GraphQL](http://facebook.github.io/graphql/October2016/#sec-Response-Format) spec, with the following optional additions

 * "fatal" : true

 If this key is set and has the value true the error is considered fatal and there is no point in retrying.
 If not present we assume a value if false.

+* "code" : "ERR123"

+This is the convention for including an agreed error code with the message

 ## Client processing